ZanaColak/WISHLIST/README.md

 The tools we used for this project:
 - Mysql
 - Dependencies in Spring Boot: Spring Web, Thymeleaf and Mysql Connector.

-The Application is deployed to a Docker Container
+- Docker Container
+- Bootstrap for design